 Gloria manages PSC budgeting and finance.
 She has a MBA in Finance from Golden Gate University and, prior to joining the PSC, worked in accounting.
 Before that, she worked at a Opportunity Junction, a nonprofit job training/career prep organization, where she managed bookkeeping and operations.
 Public service is a big part of her life.
-She volunteers with the American Cancer Society, has been a teacher at Contra Costa Chinese School, and has also served as a financial literacy trainer for middle & high school students.
+She volunteers with the American Cancer Society, Meals On Wheels, a teacher at Contra Costa Chinese School, and has also served as a financial literacy trainer for middle & high school students.

 Cassy Huang, Program Manager

 Cassy Huang (she/her) has over 10 years of experience coaching students to envision and build a more just and inclusive future for themselves and their communities.
 Currently, her PSC portfolio includes Alternative Breaks, Residential Initiative, and Lingnan W.T.
 Chan Fellowship.
 Prior to joining the PSC in 2017, Cassy worked in schools and nonprofit organizations with the goal of increasing access and persistence in higher education for traditionally underrepresented, low-income, first-generation college students.
 Outside of the PSC, she volunteers as a domestic violence advocate for W.O.M.A.N.
 Inc., and is also involved with Destination College Alumni Association, which provides networking, professional development and graduate scholarships for first generation professionals.
 Cassy holds a B.A. from UC Berkeley in Psychology and a minor in Education and Ed.M. from Harvard Graduate School of Education with a focus on Prevention Science and Practice.

 Ashley Kelly, Program Manager